Sikhs on the Silk Road

 Xinjiang

-Tara Singh (the Sikh merchant) would accompany Robert Shaw through most of Yarkand and the Bara Lacha Pass in 1867.
+The Sikh merchant, Tara Singh, would accompany Robert Shaw through most of Yarkand and the Bara Lacha Pass in 1867.
 Many of the traders that stayed in caravanserais across Xinjiang would eventually intermarry within the local populace and some were even unable to converse in their mother tongues anymore.
-After the warlord, Sheng Shicai, rose to power in Xinjiang, most Sikh traders were forced to leave and left for either India or Afghanistan.
+After the CCP gained power in Xinjiang, the last Sikh traders were forced to leave and left for either India or Afghanistan.31

 Conclusion